The Road to Becoming a National Merit Scholar

 What’s NOT Changing?

-• Scoring will remain the same: each section ranges from 1 – 36 and the composite is an average of those sections.
+• Scoring will remain the same: each section ranges from 1 – 36 and the composite is an average of the English, Math, and Reading sections.

-• For now, students can still choose between paper and digital formats.
+• Students can choose between paper and digital formats.
+ONLY take paper.
+Click here for why!

 • Writing is still optional.

-• Students will still NOT be able to use their own device for digital testing.
+• Students will still NOT be able to use their own device for digital testing (BUT that is coming soon).

 When is this happening?

-• The changes above will be introduced first in April 2025 in the digital format ONLY.
+• The changes above were introduced first in April 2025 in the digital format ONLY.

-• The changes will be incorporated into PAPER beginning in September 2025.
+• The changes above will be incorporated into PAPER beginning in September 2025.

 • The changes will be incorporated into School Day testing in “Spring 2026.”